kora-projects/kora-docs/mkdocs/docs/en/documentation/metrics.md

 ## Configuration { #configuration }

-Example of HTTP server path configuration for retrieving metrics described in the `HttpServerConfig` class (default values are specified):
+Example of private `HTTP` server path configuration for retrieving metrics described in the `HttpServerConfig` class (default values are specified):

 ===! ":material-code-json: `Hocon`"